-There have been a few new developments in the case of Donna Berto, the woman who was mauled by two pit bulls outside of a shop in Tacoma last August.
+There have been a few new developments in the case of Donna Berto, the woman who was mauled in a pit bull attack outside of a shop in Tacoma last August.
 There was a dangerous dog hearing recently in this case---the owners of the dog were appealing The City of Tacoma Animal Control’s dangerous dog designation.

 Case: Devin C. Cannady v.
 City of Tacoma, Animal Control and Compliance, File Nos.
 HEX2O15-033 (Bandit) and HEX2O1S-034 (Paws aka LaLa).

 Pictures: Top: Donna Berto, pit bull attack survivor.
 Bottom: Johnny Cannady, dog owner.

 - Appeal Denied: Yesterday The City of Tacoma has denied the dog owner’s appeal.

 - Failure To Appear: The owners of the pit bulls, Johnny and Devin Cannady, did not show up for their arraignments in the Pierce County Superior Court yesterday.

 - Warrants Issued: Bench warrants have been issued for the arrest of the owners.

 - Dogs To Be Put Down: The City of Tacoma Hearing Examiner ordered that the dogs will be euthanized.